impie66/If-Bot/README.md

 The latest code on the github was for a debugging session with Yegers.
 <br />
 It pains me to say but i am no longer developing my bot.
-Currently i am deciding if i want develop the bot as a "Joke Bot" or reconstruct the bot and push it higher the ladder.
+Currently i am deciding if i want develop the bot as a "Joke Bot" or reconstruct the bot and push it higher on the ladder.